loda-lang/loda-programs/programs/README.md

 * [A102438](oeis/A102438.asm): a(n) = 100*n + 44.
 * [A102487](oeis/A102487.asm): Numbers in base-12 representation that can be written with decimal digits.
 * [A102489](oeis/A102489.asm): Take the decimal representation of n and read it as if it were written in hexadecimal.
+* [A102492](oeis/A102492.asm): Numbers in base-20 representation that cannot be written with decimal digits.
 * [A102515](oeis/A102515.asm): a(n) = floor(1 + sqrt(2n + 1)).
 * [A102603](oeis/A102603.asm): 24n + 21.
 * [A102860](oeis/A102860.asm): Number of ways to change three non-identical letters in the word aabbccdd..., where there are n types of letters.